Private Tunnel is headquartered just outside Silicon Valley in Pleasanton, CA.

 - http://dnsleak.com/ (none found)

-We also ran their desktop app install files through VirusTotal.com and they also looked spotless.
+We also ran their desktop software install files through VirusTotal.com and they also looked spotless.

 4. Multiple Devices Supported